Teenagers often swagger into an English classroom with a fixed mindset.

-2. I’ve always achieved high marks in English and past rubrics indicated I have already achieved mastery in writing.
+2. I’ve always earned high marks in English and past rubrics indicate I’ve achieved mastery in writing.

 My experiences have shown me that though it’s difficult to transform a fixed teenage mindset into that all important growth mindset– it is possible.

 In my first seven years of teaching English, I struggled with writing instruction.
 The class and I would slog through writing assignments.
 The writing was forced, inauthentic and painful.

 I was doing a disservice to my students, to writing.
 In order to change their mindset, I had to change mine.